 world view involving temporary commitments to various views like panentheistic neopaganism, integral thought (Ken Wilber), process thought (Whitehead), neoplatonism with objective idealism (John

-Leslie), deism, and non-denominational theism, I finally became a dedicated convert to Catholic Christianity in my early fifties, after a few troublesome years of residual doubt with epicycles of
+Leslie), deism, and non-denominational theism, I finally became a dedicated convert to Christianity in my early fifties, after a few troublesome years of residual doubt with epicycles of belief

-arguments for both denominations.
-My conversion to Christianity did not involve blind faith in scripture, but was purely based on reason and a careful and critical evaluation of
+and unbelief.
+My conversion to Christianity did not involve blind faith in scripture, but was purely based on reason and a careful and critical evaluation of empirical and historical

-empirical and historical evidence (e.g., concerning the reliability of the Gospels and the historicity of the resurrection) as well as philosophical arguments.
+evidence (e.g., concerning the reliability of the Gospels and the historicity of the resurrection) as well as philosophical arguments.
 I first settled for Roman Catholicism based on